Jim Sundberg: Career statistics

-In a sixteen-year major league career, Sundberg played in 1,962 games, accumulating 1,493 hits in 6,021 at bats for a .248 career batting average along with 95 home runs, 624 runs batted in and an on-base percentage of .327.
+In a 16-year MLB career, Sundberg played in 1,962 games, accumulating 1,493 hits in 6,021 at bats for a .248 career batting average along with 95 home runs, 624 runs batted in, and an on-base percentage of .327.
 His .993 career fielding average was 8 points higher than the league average over the span of his playing career.
-Sundberg led American League catchers six times in fielding percentage, putouts and assists.
-He completed 145 double plays in 1,962 games in his career, and holds the major league record for the best ratio of double plays to errors of any catcher in major league history behind the plate for at least 1,000 games.
+Sundberg led American League catchers six times in fielding percentage, putouts, and assists.
+He completed 145 double plays in 1,962 games in his career, and holds the MLB record for the best ratio of double plays to errors of any catcher in major league history behind the plate for at least 1,000 games.
 Sundberg still holds the American League record for games caught in one season with 155 in 1975.

 Sundberg was the first catcher to win six American League Gold Gloves, although Bob Boone won five in the American League and two more in the National League.
 His 1976 Gold Glove was the first by any Rangers player.
 He caught 130 shutouts in his career, ranking him fifth all-time among catchers.
 Sundberg played more games as a catcher than any other player in Rangers history (1,512).
-At the time of his retirement, Sundberg had caught more major league games than any man in history except his contemporary Bob Boone.
+At the time of his retirement, Sundberg had caught more MLB games than any man in history except his contemporary Bob Boone.
 He still ranks fifth today.
-Richard Kendall of the Society for American Baseball Research devised an unscientific study that ranked Sundberg as the third most dominating fielding catcher in major league history.
+Richard Kendall of the Society for American Baseball Research devised a study that ranked Sundberg as the third-most dominating fielding catcher in MLB history.